 “Is there a better a better way to deal with surplus cash?”

 Yes Of course!
-Invest your short-term surplus funds in “Liquid Funds” and earn better, much higher than bank’s savings rates!
+Invest your short-term surplus funds in “Liquid Funds” and earn better, much higher than the bank’s savings rates!

 Who should put money in Liquid Funds?

 Every salaried individual should create a kitty equivalent to their 3 months’ salary under the “Liquid Fund”.
 It is also the best place to save the funds required for insurance, house tax, etc. Some smart investors also create special kitties for their annual tax-saving commitment.
 You can choose to invest any surplus Liquid funds that are not required for a minimum of 5 days or so.